LukasNiessen/terrashark/README.md

 ### Fixes Hallucinations.

-LLMs Hallucinate a lot when it comes to Terraform.
+LLMs hallucinate a lot when it comes to Terraform.
 This skill fixes it.
 It includes best practices for Terraform and OpenTofu - good, bad, and neutral examples so the AI avoids common mistakes.
 Using TerraShark, the AI keeps proven practices in mind, eliminates hallucinations, and defaults to modular, reusable, security-first design.

 ### Very Token-Efficient.